Pager07/chainchat-site/aboutme.md

 ## Peer-to-Peer Architecture

-To overcome these limitations, a transition to a peer-to-peer architecture can be made where operations are sent directly to each other by users.
+To overcome these limitations, a transition to a peer-to-peer architecture is made where operations are sent directly to each other by users.
 In this system, rather than having a single server and multiple clients, each user acts as both a client and a server.
 This eliminates the need for a centralized server to relay operations, allowing users to perform this task themselves at no additional cost.
 Essentially, users become responsible for relaying operations to others they are connected to.

 ## Facilitating Direct Messaging